 Instructions

-- In a large pot or Dutch oven over medium-high heat, brown vegan Italian sausage, breaking it up into crumbles.
-Remove cooked sausage to a paper towel-lined plate.
+- Brown the sausage: In a large pot or Dutch oven over medium-high heat, thoroughly brown the vegan Italian sausage, breaking it up into crumbles.
+Remove browned sausage to a paper towel-lined plate.

-- Add in the cubed potatoes, vegetable broth, and bay leaf.
-Bring to a boil, then reduce heat to low/medium-low and simmer for 10-12 minutes, or until potatoes are easily pierced with a fork.
+- Cook potatoes: Add in the cubed potatoes, vegetable broth, bay leaf, and Italian seasoning.
+Bring to a boil, then reduce heat to low/medium-low to establish a rapid simmer.
+Simmer for 15-20 minutes, or until potatoes are easily pierced with a fork.

-- Stir in chopped kale and simmer for an additional 3-5 minutes, until wilted and tender.
-(If using spinach instead, add in the next step.)
+- Cook kale: Stir in sliced kale and simmer for an additional 3-5 minutes, until wilted and tender.
+If you prefer your kale extra tender, add it earlier — about 10 minutes after the potatoes.

-- Garnish with fresh parsley, vegan parmesan, and optional vegan bacon crumbles.
+- Enjoy: Garnish with fresh parsley, vegan parmesan, and optional vegan bacon crumbles.
 Serve with crusty bread.

 Notes

-- Store bought options: Country Crock Plant Cream or Silk Dairy-Free Heavy Whipping Cream Alternative.
+- Store bought vegan cream options: Country Crock Plant Cream or Silk Dairy-Free Heavy Whipping Cream Alternative.

 Made this without the sausage and using the recommended sub with mushrooms and white beans.
 Was super delicious and definitely would make again.